CycloneDX/cdxgen/docs/ADVANCED.md

 ## Evinse Mode / SaaSBOM

 Evinse (Evinse Verification Is Nearly SBOM Evidence) is a new command with cdxgen to generate component evidence and SaaSBOM for supported languages.
 The tool is powered by [atom](https://github.com/AppThreat/atom).
+Beginning with cdxgen 9.9.x, cdxgen accepts a new argument called `--evidence` to generate such a comprehensive SBOM.
+This section is left for users interested in invoking the evinse tool directly for advanced use cases.

 <img src="_media/occurrence-evidence.png" alt="occurrence evidence" width="256">